Mukinbudin

 Mukinbudin hosts an older demographic, ranking in the top quartile nationwide

-Mukinbudin's median age is 46, which is higher than the Rest of WA figure of 40 and also above the national average of 38.
-The age profile shows that those aged 55-64 are particularly prominent at 16.5%, while those aged 15-24 are smaller at 6.6% compared to Rest of WA.
+Mukinbudin has a median age of 46, which is higher than the Rest of WA figure of 40 and also above the national average of 38.
+The age profile shows that those aged 55-64 are particularly prominent at 16.5%, while those aged 15-24 are smaller at 6.6%.
 This concentration of 55-64 year-olds is higher than the national figure of 11.2%.
-Between the 2021 Census and now, the 35 to 44 age group has increased from 11.8% to 13.2%, while the 55 to 64 cohort has decreased from 18.1% to 16.5%.
-Looking ahead to 2041, demographic projections show significant shifts in Mukinbudin's age structure.
-The 25 to 34 group is projected to grow by 31%, reaching 513 people from 392.
-Conversely, population declines are projected for the 5 to 14 and 85+ cohorts.
+Between the 2021 Census and now, the age group of 35 to 44 has grown from 11.8% to 13.2%, while the 55 to 64 cohort has declined from 18.1% to 16.5%.
+By 2041, demographic projections show significant shifts in Mukinbudin's age structure.
+Notably, the 25 to 34 group is projected to grow by 31%, reaching 513 from 392.
+Conversely, population declines are projected for those aged 5-14 and 85+.

 Frequently Asked Questions - Age